Robert H. Black BS, MS, MBA, PE

 Avoiding the mistakes I and others have made

 Life 401 is a collection of ways to improve life's journey.
-Its wisdom comes for the ancient philosophers, more recent observers of life and from my experiences.
+Its wisdom comes from ancient philosophers, more recent observers of life, and my own experiences.
 It includes investment principles, notes about culture, how to have a satisfactory career, tips on voting and what to look for, race relations, capitalism, public speaking, leadership, price of commodities like oil, socialism, language for being class, man and women relationships, slavery from a prospective of 2020, keeping ones integrity, science, religion, World War 4, being an inventor, and predictions of the future in 2040.
-The book Life401 is part of a series of four books.
-The book Happy in Intensive Care was written as a secular book so that it could be a text in a college it is focused on spiritual and mental health.
-Happy in Intensive Care Christian Edition is the Christian version.
-Age Successfully is focused on physical well being.
-Life 401 is focused on controlling your destiny and living a satisfying life.

 I have many heroes: Albert Einstein, Eric Hoffer, Walter Williams, Ronald Reagan, Abraham Lincoln, Martin Luther King, Winston Churchill, Margaret Thatcher, Calvin Coolidge, Jordan Peterson, George Washington, Benjamin Franklin, and Thomas Jefferson.
 Many of the ideas in this book are borrowed from them.
-I am writing this in the hope that it will, in a small way help to preserve some of their ideas.
+I am writing this in the hope that it will, in a small way, help to preserve some of their ideas.
 It is also a reflection of my personal beliefs.
-I hope it is of value to those that read it.
+I hope it is of value to those who read it.
 If it makes you think it is worthwhile.

 The book is divided into chapters by subject.
 No attempt has been made to have them in any specific order.
 The book can be read from front to back or by picking chapters of interest in any order.